particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

 To use the hardware serial pins of (Serial1{{#if has-serial2}}/2{{/if}}{{#if has-serial4-5}}/4/5{{/if}}) to communicate with your personal computer, you will need an additional USB-to-serial adapter.
-To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your {{device}} to your device's ground.
+To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your device to your device's ground.

-**NOTE:** Please take into account that the voltage levels on these pins operate at 0V to 3.3V and should not be connected directly to a computer's RS232 serial port which operates at +/- 12V and will damage the {{device}}.
+**NOTE:** Please take into account that the voltage levels on these pins operate at 0V to 3.3V and should not be connected directly to a computer's RS232 serial port which operates at +/- 12V and will damage the device.

 {{#if has-usb-serial1}}